-The recent Coronavirus pandemic has led to a huge variety of challenges and opportunities in recent months and it was fascinating to see the rapid and enthusiastic responses from all corners of the design and manufacturing industries, and especially the Additive Manufacturing (AM) / 3D Printing community.
+The recent Coronavirus pandemic has led to a huge variety of challenges and opportunities in recent months and it was fascinating to see the rapid and enthusiastic responses from all corners of the design and manufacturing industries, and especially how the Additive Manufacturing community responded to the COVID crisis.

 In the initial stages of the crisis, the response from the AM community was inspiring and showed a great deal of altruism, passion, and genuine desire to help from major manufacturers to the home hobbyists.
 It was interesting to see how rapidly the initial enthusiasm for 3D printing all kinds of medical devices was tempered by the realization that the desperation for products or parts (whether perceived or real) could not outweigh the possible risks of non-compliant medical devices.
 The initial proliferation of ideas was now featuring cautionary posts from academic and industry experts with regulatory or safety experience.
 This sparked a division in efforts between those companies that had or could quickly achieve medical certification and the very many for whom that would be impossible.
 This led to the rapid shift towards lower-risk products and a proliferation of designs for Personal Protective Equipment (PPE), which in turn led to a convergence on the production of visors.
 The speed of convergence on not only the product type but the design was amazing to witness as there was no overall coordination or governmental intervention.
 It was the natural evolution of design by consensus.